vincreator/Python-Arrays-In-Depth/ArrayClone/README.md

 elements are identified by a unique integer subscript starting with zero.
 Once an array is created, its size cannot be changed.

 This project will host a One dimensional array created to mimic the behavior of arrays in other programming Languages

+Comments are provided to highlight the use of the operator methods